deanblackborough/godot-platformer/README.md

 ## Features

-- Simple state machine for player movement, Fall, Idle, Jump, Run and Land
+- Simple state machine, includes the following states, Fall, Idle, Jump, Run, Land, Hard Land, IdleCrouch and WalkCrouch
-- Gravity setting and terminal velocity setting
+- Majority of code in player scripts, states are simple
+- Signals for player options, is-crouched, weapon drawn etc.
+- Weapon drawn versions for idle and run
-- Max jumps setting
+- Max Jumps setting
-- Hard land timer setting
+- Hard land timer
-- Toggle weapon, alternate idle and run animations when weapon equipped
+- Land time, for weight
-- Tilemap for grass (sides terrain set)
+- Tilemap for grass with sides based terrain set
+- Tilemap for details
-- Debug panel to show player, state, weapon status, speed etc.
+- Debug panel to show states other details

 ## Next
-- Tileset for foliage to add detail
-- Switch input checks to base player class and input method so each of the three, input, process and physics_process are used correctly
-- Lerping on the animations
-- Simple combat, pixel perfect collisions for swings
+- Clean up states
 - Basic enemies, patrolling
+- Combat, pixel perfect collisions for swings
 - much more.

 ## To do